Galactikhan/Misson_To_Titan/README.md

-# Misson_To_Titan AME-4593-001: Space Systems and Misson Design
+# Project: Komodo

-Project: Komodo
+AME-4593-001: Space Systems and Misson Design Undergrad Project code repository for the Mission to Titan Komodo